danBhentschel/techio-practical-linq/markdowns/10_FinalWords/01_review.template.md

 Many LINQ methods take a method reference (called a delegate) as a parameter, and lambda expressions are a convenient way of defining these delegates.

 ### IEnumerable&lt;T&gt;
-LINQ methods are extensions to the `IEnumerable<T>` interface, which is an abstraction for a sequence of values of datatype `T`.
+LINQ methods are extensions to the `IEnumerable<T>` interface, which is an abstraction for a sequence of values of data type `T`.
 Any LINQ method can be called on anything that implements `IEnumerable<T>`, including C# arrays and collections.

 Any `IEnumerable<T>` can be converted into an array or a list (which may be more convenient to work with) by calling the `ToArray()` or `ToList()` LINQ methods.